Cisco Silicon One Product Family White Paper

 Web-Scale and Enterprise Spine

-Cisco Silicon One across the network
+Cisco Silicon One Across the Network

-One form factor
+One architecture – any form factor

 With our solution, a fully unified architecture can be deployed optimally across all these form factors.

-Cisco Silicon One universal hardware
+Cisco Silicon One: One Design, Universal Hardware

-Cisco Silicon One universal hardware
+Cisco Silicon One: One Design, Universal Hardware

 Scheduled or unscheduled fabric

-Table 3.
-Ethernet ECMP vs. scheduled fabric
+Table 6.
+Ethernet ECMP vs. Scheduled Fabric

 Characteristic